antogc/antaeus/README.md

 * Billing service basic flow.
 Two possibilities
   * Two nested loops, first to fetch customers, second to fetch pending invoices by customer.
   * One loop over all pending invoices (sorted by customerId).
   * I prefer the first one, processing customers in order.
 This way we will process all the customers pending invoices at the same moment.
-In case of issues it will be easier to monitor.
+In case of issues, it will be easier to monitor.
 Furthermore, we will take advantage of the CustomerNotFoundException skipping remaining invoices.
 * Each customer invoice is processed individually.
 That is, the invoice is charged and then updated in the db (status PAID).
   * What if the updating invoice status process fails?
 The invoice is already processed but the BD does not reflect the status.
 An initial idea could be implementing a new service that stores those failures to be re-processed again in some moment (like a `dead letter queue`)
 * Assuming a huge amount of Customers, a `pagination` mechanism to get customers would be great.
-* Concurrency.
-Different customers can be processed in parallel.
+* Asynchronous implementation.
+Different customers could be processed in an Asynchronous way.
 * Error handling.
   * NetworkException: retry indefinitely
   * Customer not found exception: log and pass the next customer